 They now have a flourishing homeindustry and travel to other towns to market their goods.
-They went from a mere 10 friends on their Facebook page to where they now have more than 1000 friends who support them by buying them to others, and by donating goods.
+They went from a mere 10 friends on their Facebook page to where they now have more than 1000 friends who support them by buying their products and produce, and market them to others, and by donating goods.